swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/adding-structure-to-your-documentation-pages.md

 After you arrange nested symbols in an extension file, use DocC to compile your changes and review them in your browser.

+> Note:
+> If you organize a member symbol into a topic group outside of its canonical container symbol,
+> DocC will still include the member symbol in the default topic group.
+> This ensures that the reader can always find the member symbol somewhere in the sub-hierarchy of its canonical container symbol.

 ### Incorporate Hierarchy in Your Navigation

 Much like you organize symbols on a landing page or in an extension file, you